mwportfolio/mwportfolio.github.io/_posts/2018-05-23-Data-Literacy-Cleaning-Dirty-Data.md

 date: 2018-05-23
 ---

-*This poat is designed to improve data literacy by encouraging good data cleaning habits.*
+*This post is designed to improve data literacy by encouraging good data cleaning habits.*

 We will walk through a data cleansing process using data scraped from a public website.